m1lkweed/hpcuid/README.md

 2. The next 3 bytes are the lower three bytes (NIC) of the hardware MAC address of the node or device.
 3. The next 4 bytes are a unique ID of the current thread/process, such as an OS-given PID or GPU-based global index.
 This, along with the previous two entries, should be constant for all generated HPCUIDs throughout the lifetime of a thread.
 4. The next 4 bytes are an unsigned timestamp representing the number of seconds elapsed since 2001-01-01T00:00Z.
 5. The next and final 4 bytes are an unsigned monotonic counter which MUST update every time an HPCUID is generated and resets to 0 then the timestamp is incremented.
+The counter MAY increase for every single HPCUID generated, such as in atomic implementations, or only for HPCUIDs generated with the same process ID.
+In all cases, each HPCUID MUST be unique.

 On compilers for the x86 family, the following C struct implements the basic layout of an HPCUID:
 ```c